How To Coach Defensive Line (Complete Guide)

 First, start with your feet shoulder-width apart from each other.

-Next, move your power foot back, 6 inches behind when your opposite heel is.
+Next, move your power foot back, 6 inches behind your opposite heel.

 From here, get into a squat, so your elbows are touching your knees.